ExpediaGroup/spinnaker-pipeline-trigger/README.md

       topic_arn: ${{ secrets.SPINNAKER_TOPIC_ARN }}
 ```

-Configure the pipeline trigger as below, entering your org/repo in the `repository` key:
+Configure the pipeline trigger as example below, adjusting the `Payload Constraints` as needed:

+* `repository`: the `org/repo` repository key.
+* `ref`: match the ref used to trigger the workflow.
+Ex. `main` if the ref is for a merge to the main branch or `refs/tags/*` for when a new tag is created.

 ![Spinnaker Automated Trigger](docs/assets/spinnaker-automated-trigger.png)